danacity/FastHTML-Gallery/README.md

 # FastHTML-Gallery Theme

 This is a fork of the amazing [FastHTML-Gallery](https://github.com/AnswerDotAI/FastHTML-Gallery) by Isaac Flath and AnswerDotAI team.
-The goal fo this project was to allows FastHTML developers to showcase their components alongside community examples on their own blog or website.
+The goal for this project was to allows FastHTML developers to showcase their components alongside community examples on their own blog or website.
 This way people that find your work can easiely see the work of the community.

 ## Why This Fork?